edxu96/RexNet/docs/PhD/README.md

 ### 3-1.
 Discrete Event Simulation of Multi-Agent Systems

 Take energy systems, especially power systems, for example, they can be represented by the following figure `a`, summarizing the supply chain from extractions to end-uses, where the key stage is the distribution from the supply side to the demand side. [blok2017introduction](#reference) Alternatively, the system can be restructured using figure `b` by introducing RexNet.
 Prosumers can be modelled as three parts. __Clients__ are used to simulate the ultimate needs of the prosumer like the minimum requirements of room temperature in winter. __Continuous provision plants (CPPs)__ are underlying physical and economical systems with inputs being energy mainly and outputs to meet the needs of clients.
 For example, it can be an electricity-driven heat pump and pipes for space heating.
+Usually, there is inter-temporal dynamics within these systems.
 It is __coordinators__ who control CPPs and participate in Rex, and their objectives are to make more profit (or lower costs), satisfy needs and respect constraints at the same time.
 The direct participation of small-scale prosumers discussed in section 1 is a critical premise for this structure so that there is no friction between these three parts because they refer to the same prosumer.

 ![](../../images/1-3.png)